 - Light therapy.

-One of the most effective treatmentsfor SAD, light therapy involves sitting in front of a bright light box to make up for the lack of natural sunlight during winter months.
+One of the most effective treatmentsfor seasonal depression, light therapy involves sitting in front of a bright light box to make up for the lack of natural sunlight during winter months.
 Spending more time outside or allowing more light into your living space may also alleviate depression.

 - Talk therapy.
 It may take more time to improve symptoms, but cognitive behavioral therapy (CBT) can have